varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 I do not suggest other ladies to reply like that as now I think that it might have sounded too aggressive.
 Also, if the person who asked me the question is reading this post, I apologise for such a response.

 The conference host could have help me.
-But he started to explain why it is a right thing to ask me this question based on my gender.
+But he started to explain why it is a right thing to ask me this question being based on my gender.
 I guess this is because the situation was unusual and unexpected for him as well.
 No one has yet enough experience in dealing with the stuff.
 However I believe that killing the discussion is the right thing.
 Unfortunately I cannot propose any solution on how exactly to wrap up a case and come to another question.
 But if you